Posterior Polar Cataract: Causes, Symptoms & Treatment

 • Opacity and Vision Impairment: The cloudiness of the lens interferes with the passage of light through the eye, resulting in impaired vision.

-• Symptoms: Beyond blurred vision, individuals commonly report increased sensitivity to bright light which can lead to discomfort against glare or halos around light sources, making activities like driving at night challenging.
+• Symptoms: Beyond blurred vision, individuals commonly report increased sensitivity to bright light, which can lead to discomfort from glare or halos around light sources, making activities like driving at night challenging.

 Classification of Posterior Polar Cataract: